Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 Physical Development

 Early childhood education does not fit all.
-Various methodologies have been developed to cater to different learning styles and developmental needs:
+Different methodologies have been created to meet the needs of different learners and learning styles.

 Play-Based Learning

 Play-based education recognizes that play is important for children's growth.
 Through both structured and free play, children explore their environment, test hypotheses, and develop crucial skills.
-Benefits of play-based learning include:
+Play-based learning has many benefits, including:

 • Improved social skills